-Lip Comarella and Simon Gressier met by accident in Vienna.
+Lip Comarella and Simon Griessier met by accident in Vienna.

 Coincidentally they both lived on different sides of the same mountain, Lip on the Italian side, Simon on the Austrian one.
 They quickly bonded and decided to start a motion design studio together, Salon Alpin.
 Their first project was Much Better Now, a 6 minutes short stop motion CG hybrid.